opendocsg/opendoc-sp-self-help-centre/3Guides/Attendcourse.md

 ### (iii) Registration ID

 It is important for you to have your Registration ID for this purpose.
 If you have just completed registration, this process will be seamless.

-*Note: This guide is meant for those who are registering as individuals or in a group where payment is expected immediately after registration.
-For company sponsored participants, please await separate payment instructions based on our Tax Invoice.*

 Please contact us through our hotline at +65 6772-1288 or email us at pace@sp.edu.sg for further assistance if you are unsure or facing certain difficulty.